-As of December 31, 2015, the percentage of leased square footage of our commercial properties classified as continuing operations will expire as set forth in the lease expiration tables on page 6.
+As of December 31, 2016, the percentage of leased square footage of our commercial properties will expire as set forth in the lease expiration tables on page 6.

 Multifamily properties are leased under operating leases with terms of generally one year or less.
-For each the three years ended December 312015, the multifamily tenant retention rate was 62%, 60% and 43%, respectively.
+For each the three years ended December 312016, the multifamily tenant retention rate was 63%, 62% and 60%, respectively.

 We derive substantially all of our income from rent received from tenants.
 If our tenants decide not to renew their leases, we may not be able to re-lease the space.
 If tenants decide to renew their leases, the terms of renewals, including the cost of required improvements or concessions, may be less favorable than current lease terms.
-If the rental rates of our properties decrease, our existing tenants do not renew their leases (refer to the list of our ten largest tenants as of December 31, 2015 on page 7) or we do not release a significant portion of our available and soon-to-be-available space, our financial condition, results of operations, cash flow and our ability to satisfy our principal and interest obligations and to make distributions to our shareholders could be adversely affected.
+If the rental rates of our properties decrease, our existing tenants do not renew their leases (refer to the list of our ten largest tenants as of December 31, 2016 on page 7) or we do not release a significant portion of our available and soon-to-be-available space, our financial condition, results of operations, cash flow and our ability to satisfy our principal and interest obligations and to make distributions to our shareholders could be adversely affected.